Rutucan-69/YT-DLP-Download-OPUS/README.md

   "ffmpeg": "C:\\FFMPEG\\bin",
   "download": "C:\\Users\\Name\\Music"
 }
----

-###THE APP WAS MADE WITH THE HELP OF AI, IT IS INTENDED FOR SELF USE, IT IS OPEN-SOURCE AND FREE TO USE.
+**THE APP WAS MADE WITH THE HELP OF AI, IT IS INTENDED FOR SELF USE, IT IS OPEN-SOURCE AND FREE TO USE.**